 Workforce management is complex and demonstrating its value quantitatively—whether to your leadership team, colleagues in finance, or support team—can feel endlessly complicated.
 The benefit of optimization techniques like dynamic forecasting or increased schedule adherence can feel intangible at times.
 You know it's a good thing, but how does it all fit together and how can you put real numbers to the benefits?

 Support teams tend to gravitate toward benefits that are hard to describe in terms of dollars—for example improving response times, aligning the team around metrics, creating a more accurate budget, improving the overall team experience.
-That said, underlying the usage of a workforce management software platform is a clear cost savings story, rooted in the principles of workforce management.
+That said, underlying the usage of a workforce management solution is a clear cost savings story, rooted in the principles of workforce management.
 For instance, in the example below, we describe how a 30 person support team with 4 team leads can save nearly $200,000 per year with workforce management generally (or Assembled specifically!).

 We’re excited to release access to our fully customizable cost savings calculator to help you and your team put real dollar amounts to these measures.
 We encourage you to play around with the numbers yourself.
 You can enter your team's parameters as they stand today or test out different scenarios to see the effect changes have on your overall support costs.
 Our calculator includes scenarios based on industry benchmarks with minimal (5%), achievable (12%) and high (21%) increases in team efficiency.